osama206/video-player/README.md

 # Video Player

 ## Description
-This is a video player application built using HTML, CSS, and JavaScript.
-It provides a more interactive and tailored video playback experience compared to the default browser video player.
+This repository contains code for a video player built using HTML, CSS, and JavaScript.
+The video player provides essential controls for playback, volume adjustment, playback speed, and fullscreen mode.

 ## Features
 - Play/pause functionality